 If you see that apps are using a lot of space on your computer, take time to have a look at what you have installed and uninstall the unneeded apps.

-Step #3: Review Your Downloads Folder
+Step #4: Review Your Downloads Folder

 If you are looking for large files to delete and free up more disk space for a better speed, you should look at your Downloads folder.

 The folder may include some large installations such as games and PDF files that haven’t been used for ages and hardly ever will.
-Thus once in a while, take a look at this folder and clean it up.
+Thus, once in a while, take a look at this folder and clean it up.

-Step #4: Choose a Cloud Storage
+Step #5: Choose a Cloud Storage

 If you are a creative person and work in niches like graphic design or video editing, you likely have many large media files.
-Thus a problem of insufficient storage space should be a common problem for you.
+Thus, a problem of insufficient storage space should be a common problem for you.

-As you cannot exchange all of your work to a better computer speed, it is a smart idea to choose a cloud storage service like iCloud, Google Drive, or DropBox.
+As you cannot exchange all of your work for a better computer speed, it is a smart idea to choose a cloud storage service like iCloud, Google Drive, or DropBox.
 If you need more storage space, you can always upgrade to a better plan; plus, cloud storage will let you access your files from almost any device if you have a network connection.

-Step #5: Use an External Storage Device
+Step #7: Use an External Storage Device

 For those of you who need a lot of extra storage for your files but are unable to ensure a stable network connection because of reasons like constant traveling, an external storage device might be a better solution than cloud storage.